gravitylow/AntiCheat/README.md

 Usage
 -------
 Simply drag and drop the plugin into your Plugins folder.
-Optional configuration and permissions are avaliable:
+Optional configuration and permissions are available:

 http://dev.bukkit.org/server-mods/anticheat/pages/configuration/